ssdbhub/ssdbhub.github.io/Readme.md

 [PHP](#using-ssdb-with-different-languages-using-with-php) and
 [Go](#using-ssdb-with-different-languages-using-with-go).
 Furthermore it's possible to communicate with SSDB using Redis clients.
-Below there is the [list of supported Redis commands](#Key-Value) and how they map to SSDB.
+Below there is a [list of supported Redis commands](#Key-Value) and how they map to SSDB.

 # Heroku Platform